zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 [4] Add your instance as a registered target.

-Once you have created the ELB, you should see the health check fetch the /polls/ page every 30 seconds
+Once you have created the ALB, you should see the health check fetch the /polls/ page every 30 seconds

 You can now access the site using the url http://\<load balancer dns name>/polls/

 ### [Optional] Web interface for CloudStorage application

-You will need to create a table and update the data in it as you did in the DynamoDB lab3.
-You will need to create a local version of DynamoDB as in the previous lab3 as well as copy across your AWS credentials and previous scripts (the scp command can be helpful).
+You need a local version of DynamoDB from the previous lab3 as well as a copy of your AWS credentials.

 In views.py, add boto3 code to scan the DynamoDB table you created in lab3.
 Display the results in the calling page.

-In Django, you can use templates to properly format a web page using supplied variables – you can do that to make the table look nice.
-To use a template, you need to create a templates directory under polls and then add to the TEMPLATES section of lab/settings.py
+In Django, you can use a template to properly format a web page using supplied variables – you can do that to make the table look nice.
+To use a template, you need to create a folder called templates under polls and add to the TEMPLATES section of lab/settings.py

 ```
 TEMPLATES = [